FrankC01/pysui/README.md

 ## Additions

 There is a companion package called [pysui-gadgets](https://github.com/FrankC01/pysui_gadgets) with a few utilities and ge-gaws that you may find interesting.
 It is a separate package also on on PyPi.

-We've start leveraging [sui-base](https://github.com/sui-base/sui-base) in our testing and we've modified SuiConfig initialization to include an option for interacting directly with local nodes created by `sui-base`
+We've started leveraging [sui-base](https://github.com/sui-base/sui-base) in our testing and we've modified SuiConfig initialization to include an option for interacting directly with local nodes created by `sui-base`

 ## Ready to run